brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 ## Introduction

-New Zealand (Aoteroa) has two main islands.
+New Zealand (Aotearoa) has two main islands.
 The north island (Te Ika-a-Māui) is 1.5 times larger than Ireland, has 4 Million people, and one third live in Auckland.
 The south island (Te Waipounamu) is 2 times larger than Ireland, only has 1.2 Million people, and one third live in Christchurch.
 The birds that once ruled still rustle in every forest, many large and flightless after evolving in a land with no mammals.
-Humans were their first real predator, with Māori's arriving just 800 years ago.
+Humans were their first real predator, with Māori arriving just 800 years ago.
 Much of the nature feels unspoiled and at times empty, as if true exploration is still possible.

-The country is a land of extremes; from the year round sun and pristine beaches of the Northland, to eight times more rain than Ireland in the southern Fjordland.
+The country is a land of extremes; from the year-round sun and pristine beaches of the Northland, to eight times more rain than Ireland in the southern Fiordland.
 The north island is covered in volcanoes, whose rich soil makes everything lush and green.
 The south island is dominated by the snow and glaciers of the Southern Alps, attracting adventurers and dictating wider weather patterns.
 The colliding tectonic plates which formed the islands continue to hang the threat of eruption, earthquake or tsunami.

 There are endless ways to backpack the country and everyone's trip is different.
 Some drive it all by campervan, some move slower on public transport, and some walk top to bottom on the Te Araroa trail (which takes five months).
 Timeframes range from a few weeks up to a year, with longer trips needed to see the changing seasons or hike the eleven great walks.
 No trip is better than any other as long as you do it for you, but do start with the north island!